Dot Tag Setup¶

 For starters, you’ll need to create a Dot tag.

-However, if you have existing Dot tags created outside of Gemini (for example, DSP) that appear in the UI and wish to use them, you need to import those tags into Gemini by marking the Verified column in the UI as Yes.
+However, if you have existing Dot tags created outside of Native & Search (for example, DSP) that appear in the UI and wish to use them, you need to import those tags into Native & Search by marking the Verified column in the UI as Yes.

 A Dot tag enables you to pass the user signal to your campaign.
 You’ll also need to pass the user funnel information and product id per user event from your website.
 If you already have a Dot on your website, you simply need to update that Dot with an additional script in order to run a Dynamic Product Ad campaign.